Skip to main content

 2. Corridos: Exploring Instrumentation and Musical Elements

-• Identify the ways in which composers use musical elements (e.g., time, harmony, timbre, and structure) to create music (corridos) that conveys expressive intent and serves a particular purpose.
+• Identify the ways in which two composers used musical elements (e.g., time, harmony, timbre, and structure) to create music (corridos) that conveyed expressive intent and served a particular purpose (telling a story).

 • 20+ minutes